How To Write A Movie Synopsis

 How to write a movie synopsis

 Masterclass recommends including a logline.
-Screenwriters use loglines specifically to market their idea.
+Screenwriters use loglines specifically to market their ideas.
 Loglines are an essential part of selling your screenplay.
 They are one or two sentences that describe the movie but don’t let the brevity trick you.
 Writing good loglines takes time and revisions.

 A good logline would describe, not name, the main character and describe the goals of that character.
 Look at the Legally Blonde logline: “An airhead blonde goes to Harvard Law School.”
 As AJ Unitas from Studio Binder identifies, instead of relying on superfluous details, the screenwriter uses irony to sell the 8-word logline.
 Good loglines may take some time.
 As a practice, summarize your screenplay in one sentence over and over and evaluate which logline will best sell your screenplay.